Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride along the Saar River back to its confluence with the Mosel, crossing a few bridges to meet the barge in Wasserbillig, Luxembourg for a cruising lunch to Nittel, Germany.
-An easy spin along the Mosel River through vineyards and small villages ends at the Roman mosaic.
+Ride along the Saar River back to its confluence with the Mosel, crossing a few bridges to meet the barge in Wasserbillig, Luxembourg, for a cruising lunch en route to Nittel, Germany.
+Then, enjoy an easy ride along the Mosel River through vineyards and small villages, ending at the Roman mosaic.

 Cumulative Distance Range: 21 – 44 km (13 – 27 miles)